thortiede/KPWD/README.md

 If you omit this setting, the default `/data` will be used.

 ## No warranties
 This tool comes without any warranties.
-Use at your own risk, I cannot be made liable for any damage to your hard- or software and to any breach of license you might infringe when using this program without a KEGG license.
+Use at your own risk, I cannot be made liable for any damage to your hard- or software when using this program and to any breach of license you might infringe when using this program without a KEGG license.
 See below.

 ## KEGG API Restriction
 Just to be safe I will repeat the KEGG restriction here which applies to your use of this software: